TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

-# Battery Sentinel (ALPHA)
+# Battery Sentinel (Alpha)

 *One sensor that watches every battery device in the house, for the ones running low and the ones that quietly stopped reporting.*

 A free blueprint from **The Thinking Home** at [xeazy.com](https://xeazy.com).

-This is an alpha build under active testing.
-It is not yet versioned and the design may still change.
+This is the 1.0.0-alpha build under active testing.
+The design may still change.
 Do not rely on it for anything load-bearing until it graduates.

 ---